marz1877/LRCv2/README.md

 The title, “Boulevard of Broken Dreams”, is inspired by Gottfried Helnwein’s 1984 painting of the same name.
 This is a direct visual quotation of the painting “Nighthawks” by Edward Hopper that depicts a downtown diner at night.
 Helnwein replaced the diner’s occupants with American pop culture icons Humphrey Bogart, Marilyn Monroe, James Dean, and Elvis Presley to connect its bleak atmosphere with the tragic fate of some celebrities.]
 ```

-## Break Link
+# Break Line
 **Explicitly add Breaklines**
 ```
-I walk a lonely road [br]
+I walk a lonely road [Br]
-The only one that I have ever known [br]
+The only one that I have ever known [Br]
-Don't know where it goes [br]
+Don't know where it goes [Br]
-But it's home to me, and I walk alone [br]
+But it's home to me, and I walk alone [Br]
-I walk this empty street [br]
+I walk this empty street [Br]
-On the Boulevard of Broken Dreams [br]
+On the Boulevard of Broken Dreams [Br]
 ```

 ## 3.2 Language Translation - Per Line, Phrase, Word

-- Player can have a dictionary for per word/phrase/slang/idiom translation.
+- Player MAY include dictionary for per word/phrase/slang/idiom translation.

 - Translation example:
   - https://www.musixmatch.com/lyrics/Jenni-Vartiainen/Miss%C3%A4-muruseni-on/translation/english
   - https://lyricstranslate.com/en/missae-muruseni-where-my-sweetheart.html-0

 ### Format Translation
+- MUST specify translation lanuages. e.g. for German to English use `de>en`.
+- One Lyric MAY multiple translations.
+- Format `[00:13.75] [T,lang1>lang2]Line[/T: Transaltion]`
+- Example
 ```
-[00:13.75] [Translation,fin>eng]Yöllä taas mä menin parvekkeelle nukkumaan,[/Translation: Literal:At night again I went to sleep in the balcony], CommonUsage: where's my baby?]
+[00:13.75] [T,fin>eng]Yöllä taas mä menin parvekkeelle nukkumaan,[/T: At night again I went to sleep in the balcony, CommonUsage: where's my baby?]
-[00:19.62] [Translation,fin>eng]Jotta lähempänä mua ois hän[/Translation: Literal:So that they would be closer to me] [00:25.30] [Translation,fin>eng]Pediltäni taivas näkyy, ryhdyin oottamaan,[/Translation: Literal:From my bed I saw the sky, begun to wait]
-[00:57.81] Tuuli tuule sinne [Translation,fin>eng]missä muruseni on[/Translation: Literal:Where my loved ones are, CommonUsage: where's my baby?]
+[00:19.62] [T,fin>eng]Jotta lähempänä mua ois hän[/T: So that they would be closer to me] [00:25.30] [T,fin>eng]Pediltäni taivas näkyy, ryhdyin oottamaan,[/T: From my bed I saw the sky, begun to wait] [00:57.81] Tuuli tuule sinne [T,fin>eng]missä muruseni on[/T: Where my loved ones are, CommonUsage: where's my baby?]
 ```

 <details>
   <summary>## Current Format with per line translation and both laguages in sepearte lines with same time stamp -</summary>